sud0su/docker-webserver-lampp/README.md

 #### Apache

-Apache configured to run on default port 80, so you can access it from `http://localhost`
+Apache configured to run on default port `80`, so you can access it from `http://localhost`

 #### PhpMyAdmin

-PhpMyAdmin configured to run on port 8081, so you can access it from `http://localhost:8081`
+PhpMyAdmin configured to run on port `8081`, so you can access it from `http://localhost:8081`

 #### PHP & MySQL

 This local server use `PHP Version 7.1.16` and `5.7.21-1debian9`

-Please check `Dockerfile` at `dockerfile/apache/` to see a extension that have installed.
+Please check `Dockerfile` at `dockerfile/apache/` to see a extensions that have installed.
 You can modify a dockerfile to add new extension as you want.